Hidekazoo/php-nginx-docker/README.md

 ### PHP

-You can develop in php folder.
+You can develop under html folder.
 If you want to run arbitrary commands in php environment, do the following

 ```
 docker-compose up -d